Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

 The ruby lattice (shown in Fig.~\ref{FigKL}) is generated by considering Rydberg atoms living on the links of a Kagom\'e lattice\cite{Vryd}.
 An excited Rydberg atom can be understood as a dimer occupying the link under consideration, and the Rydberg constraint then reduces to a hard-core dimer constraint, which requires that dimers do not share ends.
-In the classical limit ($\Omega=0$), the system can then be understood to be a fully-packed dimer liquid, described purely by a Coulomb gas\cite{domb2000phase}.
+In the classical limit ($\Omega=0$), the ground state can then be understood to be a fully-packed dimer liquid with paramagnetic correlations~\cite{domb2000phase,misguich2002quantum}.
 This model is expected to host a $Z_2$ spin liquid at zero temperature at intermediate $\Omega/\delta$.
 We use a unit cell of six sites (as shown with dashed border in Fig.~\ref{FigKL}), and set periodic boundary conditions for the underlying tilted square lattice with $L_x=L_y=L$.
 States which satisfy the Rydberg constraint can be represented as hard-core dimer coverings; examples of the same are shown in Fig.~\ref{FigKL} for both the fully filled and partially filled cases.

 We begin here with a description of the diagonal update, which does not modify the rod configuration underlying the operator string, but performs the crucial insertions and deletions of diagonal operators.
 This is followed by three cluster updates, which modify both the rod configuration and the operator string, and they are presented in increasing order of spatio-temporal range.
 We end by discussing the optimized parallel tempering method used to ensure ergodicity at low temperatures.
 For all updates other than the diagonal one, we present benchmarks for efficiency.
+As we will exclusively study the Kagom\'e link lattice from this point onwards, we will use dimer density to refer to link occupation (rather than boson density as done above).